ivaquero/typst-qooklet/examples/example-book.typ

 = Customizable Styles

-#show: body-style.with(title: "Usage of the Template", info: book-info)
+#show: chapter-style.with(title: "Usage of the Template", info: example)

 // #chapter-img(image("0.1.0/assets/cloud.jpg"))

 The template is designed to be easy to use.
-You can use it to create a book or a report with a beautiful layout.
+You can use it to create a booklet or a note with a beautiful layout.

 In this chapter, I will show you how to initialize the template and use a variety of utility functions provided.